sstadick/pixi-build-backends/README.md

 This repository contains backend implementations designed to facilitate the building of pixi projects directly from their source code.
 These backends aim to enhance the functionality of Pixi, a cross-platform, multi-language package manager and workflow tool built on the foundation of the conda ecosystem.

 ## Available Build Backends
-The idea is that a backend should be able to build a certain type of so The repository provides the following build backends:
+The idea is that each backend should be able to deal with one kind of build system.
+The repository provides the following build backends:

 1. **pixi-build-python**: A backend tailored for building Python-based projects.